Bubberstation/Bubberstation/modular_zzplurt/readme.md

 ## Binary Files and Maps

 It's preferable to use modular binary files (sounds, icons, assets, etc.) to add content rather than editing non-modular binary files.
 This should always be your first option when working with binary files.
 However, if it is absolutely necessary, you may edit non-modular binary files.
 Remember, if you want to edit maps or binary files, you must install the hooks located in tools/hooks/install.bat.

+**For sound files** the only accepted format to use in the codebase is `.ogg`.
+All files should be as compressed as possible to not bloat our rsc files.

 ### Maps